 This topic provides an overview of ApsaraDB RDS for SQL Server and describes the related concepts.

-If you require technical support, log on to the ApsaraDB for RDS console and in the top navigation bar choose .
-If your workloads are complex, you can purchase a support plan on the Alibaba Cloud After-Sales Support page.
-This allows you to seek advice from instant messaging (IM) enterprise groups, technical account managers (TAMs), and service managers.
+If your workloads are complex, you can purchase a support plan to obtain exclusive support provided by instant messaging (IM) enterprise groups, technical account managers (TAMs), and service managers.

-For more information about ApsaraDB for RDS, visit the ApsaraDB RDS for MySQL product page.
+For more information about ApsaraDB RDS, visit the ApsaraDB RDS for MySQL product page .

 Some features or functions that are described in this document may be unavailable.
-For more information, see the specific terms and conditions in your commercial contract.
+The specific terms and conditions in your commercial contract shall prevail.
 This document serves as a user guide that is for reference only.
-No content in this document can constitute any expressed or implied warranty.
+Content in this document is provided without warranty of any kind, expressed or implied.

 ApsaraDB RDS for SQL Server

 - ApsaraDB for MyBase dedicated clusters: An ApsaraDB for MyBase dedicated cluster consists of multiple hosts, such as Elastic Compute Service (ECS) instances of the ecs.i2.xlarge instance type and ECS Bare Metal instances.
 You can deploy RDS instances on these hosts based on your varying business requirements.
 For more information, see What is ApsaraDB for MyBase?

 - Disk encryption: This feature encrypts the entire data disks of your RDS instance based on block storage.
 Your data cannot be accessed even if data leaks occur.
 For more information, see Configure disk encryption for an ApsaraDB RDS for SQL Server instance.
 This feature does not interrupt your workloads.
 You can use this feature without the need to modify your application.